febrd/CodeAlpha_Cybersecurity_Internship/README.md

 Use tools like static code analyzers or manual code review.

-TASK 4 - Network Intrusion Detection System
+TASK 4 - Network Intrusion Detection System (Suricata) ✔

 Develop a network-based intrusion detection system using tools like Snort or Suricata.
 Set up rules and alerts